Frequently Asked Questions

 Does your Program offer fall and spring admissions?

-Our Nursing Program accepts a new cohort of students in the fall only each year.
+The MU Nursing Program accepts a new cohort of students only in the fall of each year.

 Do you accept nursing courses taken at another college or university?

-Nursing courses taken at another college or university will be reviewed on an individual basis.
-Acceptance is determined by the Nursing Department Chair.
+Nursing courses taken at another college or university may be reviewed on an individual basis.
+Acceptance is determined by the Director of the Nursing Program.

 Are courses available evenings, weekends, or online?

-Many of the General Education and prerequisite nursing courses required for the BSN degree may be earned in the evening or online.
+Some of the General Education and prerequisite nursing courses required for the BSN degree may be earned in the evening or online.
 All NUR courses are offered during the day.
-Exceptions to this are the clinical components of the NUR courses; some of those may have weekend clinical rotations.

 Are nursing courses offered in the summer?